Lane County Court Records

 OregonCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OregonCourts.us are subject to the Terms of Service and Privacy Notice.

-Lane County is the fourth most populous county in Oregon, stretching from the Cascade Range to the Pacific coast, with the city of Eugene serving as the county seat.
-The county’s judicial system centers on the Lane County Circuit Court — Oregon’s general-jurisdiction trial court — which processes thousands of criminal, civil, family, and probate cases each year.
+Lane County is Oregon's fourth most populous county, stretching from the Cascade Range to the Pacific coast, with Eugene as the county seat.
+Its judicial system centers on the Lane County Circuit Court — Oregon's general-jurisdiction trial court — which processes thousands of criminal, civil, family, and probate cases each year.
 A Justice Court in Florence and eight municipal courts across the county handle lesser offenses, traffic matters, and small claims.
-Navigating this system efficiently starts with understanding which court or office holds the records you need and what methods are available to retrieve them.
+Getting to the right records quickly starts with knowing which court or office holds them and how you can request them.

-Oregon court records can be searched through multiple channels, including courthouse public-access terminals, clerk offices, online tools maintained by the Oregon Judicial Department, and the subscription-based OJCIN OnLine service.
-For statewide guidance on locating court filings, OregonCourts.us may help identify available resources and direct users toward publicly accessible case information.
-Whether you visit the courthouse in person, submit a written request, or search electronically, the procedures described in this guide are specific to Lane County.
+Oregon court records can be searched through courthouse public-access terminals, clerk offices, online tools run by the Oregon Judicial Department, and a subscription-based service called OJCIN OnLine.
+For statewide guidance on locating court filings, OregonCourts.us can help you identify available resources and find publicly accessible case information.
+The procedures described in this guide are specific to Lane County, whether you plan to visit in person, send a written request, or search electronically.

 How to Look Up a Court Case in Lane County?

-Lane County provides online, in-person, and mail-based options for locating case records.
+Lane County offers online, in-person, and mail-based options for locating case records.
 The method you choose depends on how much detail you need and whether you require certified copies.

 Online Case Search Tools

-The Oregon Judicial Department operates two primary electronic resources:
+The Oregon Judicial Department runs two main electronic resources:

-- Free Online Records Search — The OJD Records and Calendar Search provides free access to basic case information and court calendars for all Oregon circuit courts, the Tax Court, and the appellate courts.
-Users can search by case number or party name.
+1. Free Online Records Search — The OJD Records and Calendar Search gives free access to basic case information and court calendars for all Oregon circuit courts, the Tax Court, and the appellate courts.
+You can search by case number or party name.
 Certain case types — including adoption, juvenile, mental health, and cases protected under the Violence Against Women Act — are excluded from this service.

-- OJCIN OnLine — The Oregon Judicial Case Information Network is a paid subscription service that provides broader access to judgment dockets and the official Register of Actions from all 36 circuit courts, as well as appellate and tax courts.
-Subscriber and business support can be reached at (800) 858-9658 (Monday–Friday, 7:30 a.m.–4:30 p.m.).
+2. OJCIN OnLine — The Oregon Judicial Case Information Network is a paid subscription service offering broader access to judgment dockets and the official Register of Actions from all 36 circuit courts, as well as appellate and tax courts.
+For subscriber and business support, call (800) 858-9658 (Monday–Friday, 7:30 a.m.–4:30 p.m.).

 In-Person Access

 The Lane County Circuit Court offers free public-access terminals on the main floor lobby of the courthouse.
 These terminals display case records for cases filed in 2014 or later.
-For older cases, you must submit a document request form.
+For older cases, you'll need to submit a document request form.
 The courthouse is located at:

 Lane County Circuit Court